jimdigriz/bratwurst/board/ar7/wag54g/README.md

-This page applies to version 2 of the Linksys WAG54G, but it should work equally well with the version 3 modle which has just twice the amount of RAM and NAND (CFI changes looks to change from AMD to Intel CFI).
+This page applies to version 2 of the Linksys WAG54G, but it should work equally well with the version 3 model which has just twice the amount of RAM and NAND (CFI changes looks to change from AMD to Intel CFI).

 # Preflight